tomasellis/darwint/README.md

 NODE_ENV=development
 ```

-You must have a Postgresql database running.

-Feel free to skip this if you have your DB url already.
+We'll be using a PostgreSQL database.

-After setting up the .env, with Docker running in the background.
+After setting up the .env, with the Docker desktop running or Docker service running in the background.
 Run:

 ```bash
 docker-compose up -d